lines

 How to prevent, respond to, and mitigate swatting

-The following are crucial measures that school leaders and security practitioners should take when preventing, responding to, and mitigating these harmful events.
+The following are key measures that school leaders and security practitioners can take when preventing and responding to swatting.

 • De-escalate swatting with AI technology: Ambient.ai’s AI-powered school security detects all emerging activity within and around your school to mitigate swatting calls and avoid unnecessary panic.
 Jump to this section to learn more.

-• Take a proactive, layered approach to security: The Harker School protects the K-12 community across its four campuses with layered security, from the security officers patrolling the perimeter to the AI-powered technology watching the cameras for threats.
-This type of approach enables you to comprehensively monitor your school so that you can easily distinguish between real and false emergencies.
+• Take a proactive, layered approach to security: The Harker School protects the K-12 community across its four campuses with layered security, from the security officers patrolling the perimeter to the AI watching the cameras for threats.
+This approach enables you to comprehensively monitor your school and easily distinguish between real and false emergencies.

 • Collaborate with local law enforcement: Establish designated contacts within your school administration and the local police department who are tasked with sharing information amid swatting events.
 Coordinate drills with law enforcement to test out your emergency response to a swatting incident.
 Have police officers train faculty and staff on warning signs of swatting.
 If swatting unfolds, share all pertinent information with law enforcement to aid in their investigations.